Money management in Girl Scouts is easy if it's done as you go. If you have any questions about finances, you can contact our service unit treasurer.

 Troop leaders and treasurers should do the Troop Treasurer training.
 The Financial Guidelines are included here for easy reference.

 All troop money must run through the bank account.
 This provides a paper trail should a parent ask questions about how money is being handled.
 As soon as you have a troop number and some money, you're ready to set up your account.
-Girl Scouts bank accounts are set up at Wells Fargo.
+Girl Scouts bank accounts must be set up at Wells Fargo, through the specific Girl Scouts contacts.
 Here's the process.

 While all troops strive to be self sustaining, at times individual members may need additional assistance.
 Council has some aid available, called opportunity funds.
-For details, review the application and guidelines below.
+For details, contact your troop support specialist.